My soft sell approach sabotages me whenever prospective customers ask me, “Do you make websites?”

 Do you want more leads or sales?

-If you are considering building a new website, you probably aren’t happy with the amount of leads or sales that you currently get.
+If you are considering building a new website, you probably aren’t happy with your current amount of leads or sales.
 That’s the main pitch for anyone who sells these kinds of projects.
 They promise you that you’ll get more business, more customers if you just get a new website.

 New theme.
 New hosting.
 New customers?